 Careers and Employability Services work with employers to organise both on-location and virtual internships.
 You can search for these opportunities if you sign-in to OpportunityHub and use the key word 'internships' in the search facility.

 Further careers support may be available depending on which placement you apply for.

 Create your own internship opportunity

-If there’s a company you'd like to work with then you can approach them yourself, propose yourself as a candidate for an internship, and tell them about the Santander Universities SME (Small and Medium Enterprises) Internship Programme scheme.
+If there’s a company you'd like to work with then you can approach them to propose yourself as a candidate for an internship.
 You can learn more about creating your own internship and how to propose an internship scheme to an employer in 5 steps to grow your internship on OpportunityHub (this link will take you directly to the article if you're already singed-in).Back to top

 Making the most of your work experience